johnfedoruk/bangular/aio/content/guide/testing.md

 ### _TestBed_

-`TestBed` is the first and most important of the  Angular testing utilities.
+`TestBed` is the first and most important of the  Bangular testing utilities.
-It creates an Angular testing module&mdash;an `@NgModule` class&mdash;that you configure with the `configureTestingModule` method to produce the module environment for the class you want to test.
+It creates an Bangular testing module&mdash;an `@NgModule` class&mdash;that you configure with the `configureTestingModule` method to produce the module environment for the class you want to test.
-In effect, you detach the tested component from its own application module and re-attach it to a dynamically-constructed Angular test module tailored specifically for this battery of tests.
+In effect, you detach the tested component from its own application module and re-attach it to a dynamically-constructed Bangular test module tailored specifically for this battery of tests.

 The `configureTestingModule` method takes an `@NgModule`-like metadata object.